-- Continued development of refined products and propane market opportunities. - Continued development of the Jonah gas gathering system which serves the Jonah and Pinedale fields. - · Integration of the Genesis crude oil assets and increased utilization of Seaway. - Gathering of volumes from infill drilling of CBM by producers and new connections of conventional gas in the San Juan Basin, where our Val Verde system is located. - · Construction of a new truck loading facility in Bossier City, Louisiana.
+- Continued development of refined products and propane market opportunities, including pipeline and terminal expansions. - Continued development of the Jonah gas gathering system which serves the Jonah and Pinedale fields. - Integration of the Genesis crude oil assets and increased utilization of Seaway. - Gathering of volumes from infill drilling of CBM by producers and new connections of conventional gas in the San Juan Basin, where our Val Verde system is located.

 We are continuing to pursue a plan to make system changes to allow for bi-directional flow and deliveries into the Shreveport market area.
 We have completed feasibility studies and are in discussions with potential customers regarding the transportation of volumes through the pipeline system in this area.
-Engineering design work and property acquisition for the terminal site in Bossier City, Louisiana, are currently under way along with engineering efforts to reverse the flow of the pipeline segment from Shreveport to El Dorado, Arkansas.
+Engineering design work is currently under way to reverse the flow of the pipeline segment from Shreveport to El Dorado, Arkansas.
 The project is scheduled to be completed by the end of 2004.